 The elements presented will allow you to differentiate yourself thanks to other levers, levers often under-exploited by your competitors:

-In conclusion: Every candidate who hesitates should eventually choose you.
+In conclusion: every candidate who hesitates should end up choosing you.

 You can do better, even with less ;)